castanhocorreia/emptor/README.md

 There is only one unit test in the code, which is to map age based on the `birthDate` field.
 The main focus was on end-to-end integration tests, through Karate, where all contact possibilities via API are mapped

+Finally, I chose Heroku as the host for the application due to simplicity and a generous free plan.
+And because the application is in a cloud environment, I decided to implement a simple basic authentication solution through Spring Security, to avoid such easy exposure

 ## Technologies

 - [Apache Maven](https://maven.apache.org/)